 Robert F. Wagner, Jr., served on the Board of Education from 1985 to 1990 as a mayoral appointee.
 He served as board president from 1986 to 1990.
-Son of a former mayor and grandson of a former senator, Wagner’s work on the board was a phase of a career in public service.
-His files include extensive materials on policy making regarding such issues as decentralization, AIDS, sex education, special education, drugs, homelessness, and dropout rates.
+Son of a former mayor and grandson of a former senator, Wagner’s work on the board was one phase in a career in public service.
+His files include extensive materials on policy-making regarding such issues as decentralization, AIDS, sex education, special education, drugs, homelessness, and dropout rates.
 Included also are files on community school district affairs that reveal the continued tensions over shared responsibilities during decentralization.

 Records of Chancellors of the Board

 Harvey Scribner was the first Chancellor of the New York City schools, a position created by the 1970 decentralization law.
 His period of service saw the start of a process of working out the relative powers and responsibilities of the central board and the community districts, and the roles of parents, teachers, and students.
 The files are incomplete, but reflect not only decentralization but also many major concerns in the period, such as desegregation, poverty, disadvantaged and handicapped children, and high school dropouts, and the various programs being developed to deal with such problems.